alanqingranwang/web/content/posts/2019-04-16---What-Does-Probability-Measure-Mean.md

 for an input $S \in \mathcal{S}$.

 And just like that, we have defined a measure over the set $\mathcal{S}$!
 We can make judgments about any set $S \in \mathcal{S}$ by looking at its measure, and we can also make comparisons between two or more different sets in $\mathcal{S}$ from their respective measures.
-Essentially, our measure $f$ is able to provide us a summary of any object over which the measure is defined, which is very useful to us (especially if those objects are abstract entities like sets)!
+Essentially, our measure $f$ is able to provide us a summary of any object over which the measure is defined, which is very useful to us (especially if those objects are abstract entities like sets).

 ## Back to probability
-Let's connect this back to actual probability theory!
 Probability theory defines the notion of a measure space:

 $$
 (\Omega, \mathcal{F}, P).